Is Sodium carbonate (Na2CO3) an acidic or basic or neutral? Strong or Weak

 Acidic salt: Acidic salt is formed when a neutralization reaction carries out between strong acid and weak base.
 This type of salt produces an acidic solution after being dissolved in a solvent that has a pH value of less than 7.
 Examples of acidic salt – NH4Cl, NH4NO3, NH4Br, etc.

 Neutral salt: This salt has a pH value equal to 7 which means it neither has acidic properties nor basic properties.
 It is formed when a neutralization reaction carries out between a strong acid and strong base or weak acid and weak base.
-Examples of neutral salt – NaCl, KCl, NaNO3, etc.
+Examples of neutral salt – are NaCl, KCl, NaNO3, etc.

 Amphoteric salt: This salt can act as acidic salt as well as a basic salt.
 Or “Amphoteric means the compound has the ability to act as an acid with a base and base with an acid”.
-Example of Amphoteric salts – NaHCO3, HCO3–, CH3OH, etc.
+Examples of Amphoteric salts – NaHCO3, HCO3–, CH3OH, etc.